K1R5T/swapi-api/README.md

-Starting template for new api
+Starting template for new api using SWAPI